airtai/fastagency/docs/docs/en/user-guide/getting-started/index.md

 # Quick start

 You can try out FastAgency to build and deploy your multi-agent application in less than one hour by following this guide.
 You will learn how to write you workflow, test and debug it and finally deploy it on cloud.
-The deployed application will have chat interface and be secured with SSO authentication and a whitelist of users alloped to access it.
+The deployed application will have chat interface.

 You can use three different setups, depending on how scalable solution you need: